InsightDataScience/one-click/README.md

 ### Requirements File

-One click fresh python environment in ubuntu for every deployment.
+One-click builds a fresh python environment in ubuntu for every deployment.
 You need to clearly specify which python requirements your app depends on.

 - Put the name (and potentially the version number) of every requirement in a file `requirements.txt` in the root of your project.
 Once again, _**The name and the location of `requirements.txt` are non-negotiable.**_